Cyber-Dust/ITP115/week13.md

 1. Create a *class*
 * define class once
-* create many objects form the same class
+* create many objects from the same class

 2. In the class, define attribute and methods
 * variables = attributes